 The Board of Pensions groups its Benefits Plan and other programs for reporting and management purposes into categories that are briefly described below.
-The Board of Pensions partners with a number of third-party organizations to provide claims administration and management services.
-Members should refer to the Benefits Plan documents for a complete description of the coverage and other programs.
+The Board of Pensions partners with several third-party organizations to provide claims administration and management services.
+Members should refer to the Benefits Plan's documents for a complete description of the coverage and other programs.